SAP-samples/cxii-shopping-assistant-ui-component/README.md

 Next follow [Assistant README](cxai-assistant-angular-lib/README.md) for instructions about backend, configuration options and how to add the cms component.

 ### Ask Product Library
-For ask product library, do the same steps in `cxai-ask-product-angular-lib` workspace and follow [Ask Product README](cxai-ask-product-angular-lib/README.md)
+For ask product library, do the same steps but use `:ask-product` for npm commands.
+Follow [Ask Product README](cxai-assistant-angular-lib/projects/cxai-ask-product/README.md)

 ## Known Issues (Assistant)
 This implementation assumes one chat config per site.
 Currently backend configs do not take into account language parameter, also language is not passed when opening a new session.
 To support welcome message in different languages it is required to use translations - see `lib.i18n.ts` for translation keys.